vu-it/macOS-web-help/en/email/index.md

 title: Email
 ---

-The VU uses a Microsoft Exchange server for delivering and sending emails, calendars and an addressbook.
+The Vrije Universiteit uses a Microsoft Exchange server for delivering and sending emails, calendars and an addressbook.

 ### How to setup your email account in Outlook 2016